WellthCare

 What About Preventive Mental Health?

 Under the ACA, certain preventive services must be covered at $0 cost-sharing, even before the deductible is met.
-This includes depression screening for adults and adolescents, as well as behavioral counseling for substance use.
-Many plans also voluntarily add Employee Assistance Program (EAP) services-typically 3-8 free counseling sessions per year-which are not subject to parity rules but provide an early intervention layer.
+That includes depression screening for adults and adolescents, plus behavioral counseling for substance use.
+Many plans also voluntarily add Employee Assistance Program (EAP) services—typically 3 to 8 free counseling sessions per year—not subject to parity rules but providing an early intervention layer.

 Common Parity Violations Employers Must Watch For